wrender/transferscripts/README.md

 ## How it works

 - Runs on Linux Server in DMZ
-- apt-mirror, dnf, and skopeo sync the latest data from the internet
+- apt-mirror, dnf, skopeo, bandersnatch sync the latest packages from the internet
-- SQLlite local db to track previosuly skopeo synced container images so they are not downloaded again
+- SQLlite local database to track previosuly skopeo synced container images so they are not downloaded again
-- Skopeo sync is limited to 100 anonymous pulls per day from docker hub
 - Scripts rsync data to secure location

+Note: Skopeo sync is limited to about 200 anonymous pulls per day from docker hub.
+This is due limitations put in place by docker hub.
+An enterprise account can be purchased that allows more.

 ## Example repository types
 - Any APT, YUM, Container